cmsc330-umd/spring23/projects/project2b/README.md

 ### `compose tree`
   - **Type**: `(('a -> 'a) tree -> 'a -> 'a)`
-  - **Description**: This function will take in a tree that contains `('a -> 'a)` functions as the value in the nodes and returns a function that is the *in order* composition of the nodes.
+  - **Description**: This function will take in a tree that contains `('a -> 'a)` functions as the value in the nodes and returns a function that is the *inorder* composition of the nodes.
 You must implement this function using `tree_fold`.
   - **Examples**:
   Consider the following diagram of a tree.
 ```